adambard/learnxinyminutes-docs/javascript.html.markdown

     return thing.toUpperCase();
 }
 myFunction("foo"); // = "FOO"

+// Note that the value to be returned must start on the same line as the
+// 'return' keyword, otherwise you'll always return 'undefined' due to
+// automatic semicolon insertion.
+Watch out for this when using Allman style. function myFunction()
+{
+    return // <- semicolon automatically inserted here {
+        thisIsAn: 'object literal'
+    }
+}
+myFunction(); // = undefined

 // JavaScript functions are first class objects, so they can be reassigned to
 // different variable names and passed to other functions as arguments - for